 Most people don’t want to wear a used wedding ring as their own, so if you are considering selling your wedding ring, it’s best to ask a broker for a valuation.

-Typically, you will receive an offer between 50-75% of the metal’s overall value as it will need to be melted down, reforged into a new setting, and resold.
+Typically, you will receive an offer between 50-75% of the gold or platinum’s overall value as it will need to be melted down, reforged into a new setting, and resold.

 Even a wedding ring with diamonds set into it can be worth significantly less than the original purchase price.
 In order for the raw materials of the ring to be re-used in a new piece of jewelry, the diamonds will need to be removed which is a time-consuming and expensive process.